Tuesday, March 7, 2023

 Sometimes there is hope that this holiday will be different.
 We try to make everything perfect, meeting partners’ expectations, voiced or unvoiced.
 If our hopes are dashed by any type of coercive control, it can plunge us into despair.

 If we’re thinking of leaving the relationship, we often want to get through the holidays and put off any decisions we’re contemplating, especially when we have children.
 That means maintaining our mask—putting on a pretend face with family, friends, or others.
 I believe those who suffer from intimate abuse are the best ones to know the timing that is right for them.
-The last thing you need is second guessing from others who are concerned for you.
+The last thing you need is second-guessing from others who are concerned for you.

-Here’s some questions for coping with the holidays when you’re feeling anything but cheery.
+Here are some questions for coping with the holidays when you’re feeling anything but cheery.
 They are set as questions because I don’t want them to feel like something you “should. do” You know what’s possible better than anyone else.

 • Can you build in some time for yourself while doing holiday shopping?
 It’s impossible to find any peace and calm when you’re constantly in the chaos of coercive control.
 Often, we feel afraid to take even fifteen minutes for a coffee or other break.
 If you do, focus on just breathing and remembering a time you did feel peaceful.
 This isn’t about denial; it’s about giving your body and spirit a break from the stress.

 • Can you envision the kind of holiday you’d like to be having?
-Paint that picture in your mind or on paper with words or drawing.
+Paint that picture in your mind or on paper with words or drawings.
 Hold it out as the goal you’re working toward in the future.

 • Would you be able to make a crafty gift for those you care about?
 This is especially nice if you don’t have the resources (or access to them) for buying gifts.
 Perhaps an ornament or a card made with recycled materials.
 Or, something you bake or a mix you concoct for baking later.
 Anything that is creative and allows you to express yourself.
 The focus on giving “stuff” that costs money can overshadow the true spirit of the holidays.